2023 IJMB Sociology Verify Questions & Answers l Sure Expo

 (a) Survey research: Survey research is a research method that involves collecting data from a sample of individuals or groups through standardized questionnaires or interviews.
 Surveys use structured questions to obtain quantitative or qualitative data about attitudes behaviors opinions or characteristics of the target population.
 This method allows researchers to study large populations identify patterns and make generalizations about a specific phenomenon.
 Surveys are cost-effective efficient and provide a snapshot of people’s opinions and experiences.
 However they may suffer from biases respondent errors and limitations in capturing complex or nuanced phenomena.

-See also 2023 IJMB Geography Questions & Answers Expo
+See also 2023 IJMB Physics Questions & Answers Now Available

 (b) Case study: A case study is an in-depth analysis of a particular individual group event or phenomenon.
 It involves collecting detailed data through various methods such as interviews observations and document analysis.
 Case studies provide a comprehensive understanding of a specific case allowing researchers to explore complex issues and gain insights into unique contexts.
 This method is particularly useful for studying rare or unusual cases and generating rich qualitative data.
 However case studies may lack generalizability and can be time-consuming and resource-intensive.